History

 In 1870, vulcanized rubber was first used to manufacture tennis balls.
 The Germans were well known for developing vulcanized air filled rubber balls.
 Constant improvements were being made to the ball, by wrapping flannel around their surfaces and later using a felt on the exterior.
 Pressurized tennis balls started to be manufactured, and are being used today.

 Around 300 million tennis balls are produced each year.
 The most expensive material when manufacturing a tennis ball is the felt covering the ball.
 There are more than 200 tennis ball brands that have been approved by the ITF.
-Standardization approved by International Tennis Federation :-
+Standardization approved by International Tennis Federation :-- Size – the diameter of a tennis balls is 6.35-6.86 cm (2.50-2.70 inches)

 - Weight – must be between 56.0 g – 59.4 g (1.975 -2.095 ounces)